Mazhar004/python-data-visualization/Runner Up/README.md

 ## Program ##

-* This function takes parameter "n" as a stream of numbers.
+* This function takes input parameter "n" as a stream of numbers.
 And give output of first & second highest :

   ```
   n= List of numbers